sjstreicher/FaultMap/README.rst

-LoopRank
+FaultMap
 ========

-Base layer control loop importance ranking for maintenance prioritisation.
+Converting time series data into directed graphs with node importance scores for the purposes of root cause fault detection and maintenance prioritisation.

 Use the demo_all.py script to run all code actively used.